nicholasgriffintn/fosdem-pwa/README.md

 ## TODO

-- [ ] Add a feature for note taking potentially?
-This would show in the sidebar instead of the summary that's currently there, summary would just display below now.
-On mobile, would maybe show in a modal?

-Should record the time that the note was started and saved based on the video timestamp.

-Should record the note in the database and then display it in the sidebar as a list.
 - [ ] Add bookmark status from DB to the event page.
 - [ ] Allow users to search within specific tracks or time slots
 - [ ] Organise bookmarks by day and time, allow for filtering potentially.